 Brooke Howe is a graduate of The University of Alabama and currently works as an aerospace engineer in Huntsville.
 She’s originally from Daphne, Alabama where she attended Daphne High School and marched in both the color guard and winter guard for 4 years.
 While attending UA, Brooke was in the Million Dollar Band Color Guard and was a founding member of the Alta Marea Winter Guard, Winter Guard International World Championship Finalists.
 Brooke was also a member of the Spirit of Atlanta Drum and Bugle Corps for four years, spinning flag, rifle, and sabre, and was a captain during her age out year.
 She is currently the color guard director at Bob Jones High School in Madison, AL

-Marsha Foster has been appointed the color guard caption head of the Southwind Drum and Bugle Corps for the 2017 season.
+Marsha Foster has been re-appointed the color guard caption head of the Southwind Drum and Bugle Corps for the 2018 season.
 Mrs. Foster earned her Bachelor of Music in Piano Pedagogy from Memphis State University, now the University of Memphis.
 While at MSU she served as the color guard captain and choreographer.
 She also performed in the wind ensemble, symphonic band and the MSU Camerata Singers.
 She marched on the weapon line with the Memphis Blues Brass Band Drum and Bugle Corps in 1982.
 Her 30+ year career of color guard choreography and instruction began at Collierville High School in Collierville, TN and extends throughout the Southeastern United States to numerous award winning High Schools as well as several Universities.
 Currently Mrs. Foster is in her 7th year at the University of South Alabama and 16th year at Daphne H.S. in Daphne, AL as the color guard coordinator/instructor/choreographer for both guard programs.
 Under her direction the DHS guard has consistently earned Best in Class and Best in Show awards at marching band contests.
 The DHS winter guard has medaled in the Scholastic A Class the last 13 years in the GCGPC Circuit.
 Seven times they have been Circuit Champions.
 They were the WGI Pensacola Regional Scholastic A Champion for 2010 and have been semi-finalists at the WGI World Championships 6 times.
-Mrs. Foster has been married to Mark Foster for 32 years and they have two daughters.
+Mrs. Foster has been married to Mark Foster for 33 years and they have two daughters.